-9. The GHSA Office will make ALL post-season assignments of officials.
+9. The GHSA Office will designate ALL post-season assignments of officials.

-10. Each association is required to meet a deadline for submitting the end of season "Games Worked" report.
+Each association is required to meet a deadline for submitting the end of season "Games Worked" report.
+Assignment criteria for "regular season" contests

-- 11. Assignment criteria for "regular season" contests - A. To be eligible for assignment to "varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic and current year NFHS/GHSA Rules Exam. - B. To be eligible for assignment to "sub-varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic.
+- A. To be eligible for assignment to "varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic, current year NFHS/GHSA Rules Exam, and attend a GHSA Development Camp every-other-year. - B. To be eligible for assignment to "sub-varsity" level contests, officials must complete the current year NFHS/GHSA Rules Clinic.